The “X” Factor — Why UX Design Can Make or Break Your Website

 But while you’re sitting there at your UI/UX design agency in Washington, DC, sort of smug, contemplating these examples over lunch, maybe thinking how obvious these mistakes are, you might want to consider these statistics.
 Because, even if you’re doing everything “right”, there’s always a chance for you to make it better.

-- Time really is money: Slow-loading sites routinely cost retail companies around $2.6 billion in lost sales each year
+• Time is money: Slow-loading sites routinely cost retail companies around $2.6 billion in lost sales each year

 Source: InVision App